Components

 Dialog types

 There are two different types of dialogs.
-The size of the dialogs adapt to different screen sizes.
+The sizes of dialogs adapt to different screen sizes.

 Formatting